Before adding a new animal to your homestead you always need to sit down and crunch the numbers. So how much does it cost to raise Angora rabbits?

 Misc Supplies $50-$75 – You will need to purchase a grooming comb, brush, scissors & nail clippers, a hay bin, feed bin & metal container for extra feed, water bottle and litter box

 Rabbits $50-$250+ – Again this cost can vary widely.
 You can check your local animal shelter or rabbit rescue where you are bound to find plenty of rabbits.
 If you have your heart set on getting an Angora though, you might have a hard time finding a rescued one.
 Your next avenue is to contact a local breeder.
 Cost here is going to vary based on pedigree.
 If you are serious about getting a quality harvest of wool from your rabbits, it is worthwhile to invest in good quality rabbits from a registered and respected breeder.
 If you just want a cuddly, fun companion pet, a rescue is certainly the way to go!
+We purchased our English Angoras from a very well know local breeder for $175 each.

 On Going Costs (per rabbit) – about $18 month: